 Instructions for Authors

 Please submit your abstract using the template provided.
-Abstracts which are not submitted in the correct format will not be considered.
-Abstracts should be within the template boundaries and should be in the required format as instructed in the template.
+Abstracts which are not submitted in the correct format may be rejected.
+Abstracts should be within the template boundaries on one page and should be in the required format as instructed in the template.

 Submission requirements: The following guidance should be adhered to in conjunction with the instructions given in the template and will consolidate the principles by which the Scottish Airway Group will review and assess submitted abstracts.
 Before submitting your abstract, please check that you have: